mcoggins96/Quantum-Computing-UK-Repository/README.md

 It is divided in to the following folders:

--Basic: Low level programs such as demonstration of quantum logic gates
+- Basic: Low level programs such as demonstration of quantum logic gates
 - Advanced: More advanced algorithms such as Shors, Grovers, Quantum Fourier Transform etc
 - Quantum Error Correction: Programs concerning quantum error correction
 - Quantum Machine Learning: Machine learning examples such as Quantum Support Vector Machine (QSVM)